 Football has become a passing game.
 Gone are the days when teams would run the football 30-40 times to secure the win.
 Teams are now throwing the football more than ever.
 However, throwing the football can result in good and bad consequences.

-In this article, we will break down a pick 6 and everything you need to know about it.
+In this article, we will break down a pick 6 in football and everything you need to know about it.

 In modern-day offenses, it’s common for teams to throw the football 40-50 times a game.
 Thirty years ago, this was only common for NFL teams with elite quarterbacks.

 The term pick 6 is broken up into two parts.
-The first part, “pick,” is a slang term in football that intercepts the ball.
+The first part, “pick,” is a slang term in football that means to intercept the ball.
 The term comes from “picking” the ball out of the air, stealing it from the quarterback.

 The term pick 6 is how many points are awarded to the defense once the player who intercepted it scores.
-Touchdowns are worth 6 points and can be scored on interceptions.
+An interception returned for a touchdown is worth six points.

 Can Any Player On Defense Score A Pick 6?